vmagelo/msdocs-python-django-container-web-app-dev/README.md

 ```

 For a local MongoDB instance, the connection string is of the form `mongodb://127.0.0.1:27017`.
 An Azure Cosmos DB API for MongoDB connections string is of the form `mongodb://<server-name>:<password>@<server-name>.mongo.cosmos.azure.com:10255/?ssl=true&<other-parameters>`.

-The *.vscode* directory *settings.json* and *tasks.json* are configured either a MongoDB local connection or Azure Cosmos DB connection.
-The tasks and templates in *.vscode* are only used when using Visual Studio Code locally.

 ## Requirements